If you're planning your London visit for March, we've got you covered. London is a great destination, and one of the best places to visit.

 The city of London celebrates St. Patrick's Day just like many other cities across the world.

-St. Patrick's Day will be on March 17th, 2023 and most of the celebrations will take place on this day.
+St. Patrick's Day will be on March 17th, 2024, and many of the celebrations will take place on this day.

 If you're not sure which pubs to visit, consider going on a London pub crawl.